nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor requests to list contacts.
+1. Actor enters the command to list contacts.
 2. Trackr shows a list of contacts.
 3. Actor requests to delete a specific contact from the list.
 4. Trackr deletes the contact.